Does turmeric help with irregular periods during perimenopause?

 Irregular periods are one of the hallmark signs of perimenopause.
 As estrogen and progesterone levels fluctuate unpredictably, cycles can become shorter, longer, heavier, lighter, or unpredictably timed.
 Turmeric is sometimes suggested as a support for menstrual health, and while it has relevant anti-inflammatory properties, it does not regulate the hormonal disruption underlying cycle irregularity.

 Curcumin, the active compound in turmeric, makes up roughly 2 to 5 percent of the dried spice.
 Its mechanisms include inhibiting NF-kB, suppressing COX-2 and LOX enzymes, and reducing prostaglandin production.
 Prostaglandins play a direct role in uterine contractions and menstrual pain, so reducing prostaglandin levels may ease cramping and dysmenorrhea associated with irregular or heavy periods.
 Curcumin also has possible antispasmodic properties that could help with uterine muscle tension during a period.
+For women whose main complaint is painful periods rather than cycle irregularity itself, there is at least a mechanistic basis for some relief.

 Bioavailability is a consistent issue with curcumin.
 Research from Shoba and colleagues in 1998 showed that combining curcumin with piperine from black pepper increases absorption by up to 2,000 percent.
 Supplements without piperine deliver minimal active curcumin to the bloodstream.